-- You can have dinner with an Occupy Wall Street organizer one night and a finance "Master of the Universe" the next and enjoy their company equally.
+- You can have dinner with a staunch Bernie Sanders supporter one night and a finance "Master of the Universe" the next and enjoy their company equally.

 - We were only voted the "rudest city" because people here actually speak to one another and engage with one another in a honest way.
 No rolled up windows, no plastic smiles.

 - When you drive by the Frick Museum on your way down Fifth Avenue, you can say "Isn't this a Frickin' awesome town?"
 That never gets old.
 (Okay, maybe a little bit.
 But still.)

 - People ride the subway all over town to follow their favorite exercise class teacher from Equinox, while others hop in their Escalades and have their driver take them two blocks east to SoulCycle.
 Either is totally acceptable.